petaverse-cloud/pv-docs-site/docs/petority/devices/device-pairing.md

     Your Petority device will disconnect from your smartphone's Bluetooth temporarily to establish a connection with the chosen WiFi network.
 Once connected, the device will relay data through the WiFi network.

-With your device successfully paired and WiFi configured, you can now enjoy real-time tracking and data synchronization for your pet's well-being.
+With your device successfully **paired** and WiFi **configured**, you can now enjoy real-time tracking and data synchronization for your pet's well-being.

 [What to do if the network configuration fails?](/docs/petority/troubleshooting/network-failed)